ubsuny/CompPhys/README.md

-This software package is to demonstrate the example code in the UB Computational Physics class, PHY 410/505 and 411/506, developed by Prof. Richard Gonsalves (and updated by Prof. Salvatore Rappoccio).
+This software package is to demonstrate the example code in the UB Computational Physics class, PHY 410/505 and 411/506, developed by Prof. Richard Gonsalves (and updated by Prof. Salvatore Rappoccio, and Prof. Tim Thomay).
 This is now updated
 This also includes software from the following sources :